April 29, 2025

 Click the Record button (video icon) to record your screen.
 When you're finished, click the Stop button to stop the screen recording.

-How to screen record on Chromebook with a browser extension
+How to screen record on Chromebook with extensions

-Browser extensions add custom functionality to your core browser, allowing you to take notes, block ads, manage passwords, and record your screen, too.
+Browser extensions add custom functionality to your core browser, allowing you to take notes, block ads, manage passwords, and record your screen with more advanced features than the built-in tools.

 There are plenty of reliable browser extensions in the Google Chrome web store for recording your screen on a Chromebook.

-When choosing a browser extension, check whether it offers:
+When choosing a browser extension for screen recording, check whether it offers:

 • Flexible recording time limits